 FOR IMMEDIATE RELEASE

-Harrington Family Foundation Announces Second Annual Scholarship Winners
+Harrington Family Foundation Announces Third Annual Scholarship Winners

-PORTLAND, Ore. — The Harrington Family Foundation (HFF) recently announced its second annual recipients of the Oregon Community Quarterback Scholarship.
-Four Oregon high school students were selected among 145 applicants to receive a four-year renewable scholarship for $2,500 to attend an in-state university, college or trade school.
+PORTLAND, Ore. — The Harrington Family Foundation (HFF) recently announced the recipients of its third annual Oregon Community Quarterback Scholarship.
+Four Oregon high school students were selected from 204 applicants to receive a four-year renewable scholarship for $2,500 to attend an in-state university, college or trade school.

 This need-based scholarship focuses on an individual’s involvement in his or her community, rather than academic or athletic performance.